Upper-intermediate grammar exercise: zero, first, second and third conditionals

 In this exercise you will practise the zero, first, second and third conditionals.

 Instructions: Decide which conditional is best for the following sentences and put the words in brackets into the correct form.

 |If/when you heat water to 100 degrees, it boils.||If/when you don't heat water to 100 degrees, it doesn't boil.||What happens if/when you heat water to 100 degrees?|

 |Structure of the first conditional|

-|Structure of the second conditional|
+|Structure of second conditional|

-|Structure of the third conditional|
+|Structure of third conditional|

-|If I'd (I had) known you were coming, I would have waited for you.||If she hadn't (had not) been ill, she would have gone to the cinema.||Would you have done it if you'd (you had) known earlier?|
+|If I'd (I had) known you were coming, I would have waited for you.||If she hadn't (had not) been ill, she would have gone to the cinema.||Would you have told me if you'd (you had) known about it?|